gnieboer/tsp-redesign/pages/making-contributions/contribution-types.md

 ### A Few Words about Vesting
 {: .card-title}

 + Being “vested” means you’re entitled to keep all of the money in your account.
-Vesting only applies to Agency/Service Automat (1%) Contributions (and their earnings) and occurs after you work in the federal government or uniformed services for a certain number of years.
+Vesting only applies to Agency/Service Automatic (1%) Contributions (and their earnings) and occurs after you work in the federal government or uniformed services for a certain number of years.
 All your years of service in a position eligible for the TSP count toward vesting, even if you don’t contribute to the TSP during that time.
 Most FERS participants are vested in Agency/Service Automatic (1%) Contributions after completing 3 years of service.
 + FERS employees in congressional and certain noncareer positions become vested in Agency Automatic (1%) Contributions after 2 years of service.
 + BRS members become vested in Service Automatic (1%) Contributions after 2 years of service.